astoff/digestif/README.md

 - Support for LaTeX, ConTeXt, plain TeX, DocTeX (`.dtx` files) and Texinfo.

-- Bibliography support via BibTeX and amsrefs.
+- Bibliography support via BibTeX, BibLaTeX and amsrefs.

 - Lua API, independent of the language server protocol, for use in editors capable of loading Lua modules.
 See [API on the wiki][api]